Doctoral Degree in Economics

 The two qualifying examinations will usually be scheduled during the second week following the final exam week of the spring semester.
 Those who receive passing grades on the two theory qualifying examinations will be admitted into or allowed to proceed in the doctoral program.
 A student who fails a theory qualifying examination must retake it in August of the same year.
 A student who fails a qualifying examination for the second time will not be admitted to or allowed to proceed in the doctoral program.
 The possible grades for these examinations are: High Pass, Pass and Fail.
 At their discretion, examining faculty members may append a plus (+) or a minus (-) to grades of High Pass and Pass.

 Doctoral students are required to complete seven 600-level and 700-level courses in economics (including Econ 730) beyond the seven-course core.
 Students can petition the Graduate Chair to count up to two 600-level and 700-level courses at the doctoral level in other departments toward this requirement.

-Doctoral students are required to complete two fields, each consisting of two courses, from our five fields of specialization: Human Resources, Development Economics, Public Economics, International Economics, and Environmental and Resource Economics.
+Doctoral students are required to complete two fields, each consisting of two courses, from our five fields of specialization: Economics Development, Internationals Economics, Methods/Theory, Public Policy, and Resource & Environmental Economics.
 The courses are as follows:

 |Economic Development||610 and 611|